MaanasVohra/Soft-Computing/README.md

 This contains my submissions for the Soft Computing Elective Course at IIITA.

+# Dependencies

+1. Python3
+2. Numpy
+3. Matplotlib
+4. Matlab(Only for last assignment)

 # Assignments

 The assignment folders contain the description of the assignment statement along with the jupyter notebooks (and dataset).